davep/davep.github.com/content/posts/2024/2024-02-05-back-to-death-stranding.md

 I hope, eventually, [the playlist I started](https://www.youtube.com/watch?v=5-irn7AcJ7g&list=PLUY2FpMDyORCBUB0_pmQ5hKu1WTJnAVGI) will have the full story plus lots more fun and building and exploring in it.
-Hopefully I'll be done just in time for the release of DS2! (and [GTA6](https://www.youtube.com/watch?v=QdBZY2fkU-0), it's going to be a busy year for gaming next year!)
+Hopefully I'll be done just in time for the release of Death Stranding 2! (and [GTA6](https://www.youtube.com/watch?v=QdBZY2fkU-0), it's going to be a busy year for gaming next year!)

 [//]: # (2024-02-05-back-to-death-stranding.md ends here)